MicrosoftDocs/playfab-docs/playfab-docs/what-is-playfab.md

 * Quickly create leaderboards and run content experimentation to deepen player engagement.
 * Accelerate growth with economy services that let you create and track virtual currencies, manage stores of items, and process payments.

-To use PlayFab features, you must sign up for a [PlayFab account](https://developer.playfab.com/en-us/sign-up).
+To use PlayFab features, you must sign up for a [PlayFab developer account](https://developer.playfab.com/en-us/sign-up).

 PlayFab provides the following services: